-Let’s see them in details.
+Let’s see them in detail.

 It is evident that you should be strong to beat the opponent or hit the punching bag with power.
 Hence, you should do strength training.

-For example, I make the most beneficial bodyweight moves such as pull ups, push ups, chin ups, squats, etc. but I use dumbbells for curls and shoulder exercises.
+For example, I make the most beneficial bodyweight moves such as pull-ups, push-ups, chin-ups, squats, etc. but I use dumbbells for curls and shoulder exercises.

-Furthermore, it is enough to have strength training sessions just twice a week, and the workouts should not be done in a row.
+Furthermore, it is enough to have strength training sessions twice a week, and the workouts should not be done in a row.
 Your muscles need time to rest and recover.

 Another crucial part of an effective boxing workout routine is practicing the various techniques.
-As with everything in life you cannot learn anything without continuous training.
+As with everything in life, you cannot learn anything without continuous training.

-Shadow boxing and heavy bag training are the best ways if you are at home to improve your drills.
+Shadowboxing and heavy bag training are the best ways if you are at home to improve your drills.